sungnga/practice/typescript/redux-ts/README.md

 ### Initializing state in reducer function
 - Create an initialState object and assign it to the `state` argument in the reducer function

+### Wiring up Redux to React
+- In src/components/App.tsx file:
+  - Import the Provider component from react-redux
+  - Import the store that we created
+  - The Provider is a React component that we're going to use to get access to our Redux store
+  - In the render section of App component, render the Provider component and pass in the store as store props.
+Now any components rendered inside the Provider component will have access to the store
+  - Inside the Provider component render the RepositoriesList component
+- Create the RepositoriesList component that renders a form which has an input field and a Search button